lawrenceslng/Packer-Terraform_Example/README.md

 - bastion_ingress_ip_address

-    Put your public facing IP address in line 3.
-You can find your IP address using `curl -4 ifconfig.me` in your terminal or using https://whatismyipaddress.com/
+    Put your public facing IP address in line 3 with `/32` appended.
+You can find your IP address using `curl -4 ifconfig.me` in your terminal or using https://whatismyipaddress.com/.
+Example: `8.8.8.8/32`

 - custom_ami_id

     Navigate to your AWS Console once Packer build has been run and go to EC2 -> AMIs and copy the AMI ID that has the name "packer-example" and put it in line 15.
-See image for example:

 - ssh_key